 Why Can’t You Exercise After Mohs Surgery?

-To minimize the risk of complications such as infections, patients are advised to allow their bodies sufficient time to heal following Mohs surgery.
+To reduce the risk of complications like infections, patients are advised to give their bodies enough time to heal following Mohs surgery.

-The recovery process may take anywhere from a few days to several weeks or months.
-Your doctor can give you a more accurate timeframe based on your specific circumstances.
+Recovery can take anywhere from a few days to several weeks or months.
+Your doctor can provide a more accurate timeframe for your situation.

 What Kind of Exercise Can I Do After Mohs Surgery?